standard-for-public-code/standard-for-public-code/readers-guide.md

 ## What this does

-Why it is important for the users and contributors of this codebase that these requirements are followed.
+This section explains why it is important for the users and contributors of this codebase that these requirements are followed.

 ## What this does not do

-This is expectation management, knowing what following the requirements can't save you from is often a crucial aspect of applying them correctly as well as making sure no unexpected things pop up suddenly.
+This section is expectation management, knowing what following the requirements can't save you from is often a crucial aspect of applying them correctly as well as making sure no unexpected things pop up suddenly.

 ## How to test